 The idea is to allow cold air pumped in by the lower fans to circulate freely within the case, and when heated by the components, rise to the top of the case to be extracted by the other set of fans.
 Obstructions in this flow lead to air stagnation, and air that sits still rises in temperature rapidly.

 A source of clutter and airflow obstruction is cabling.
 Invest in a set of clips or use in-built case solutions to sort out the cables and route them away from the CPU in particular.

-Don’t lean anything against it and avoid placing it too close to walls.
-If possible, ensure the room itself remains relatively cool by using AC or not maxing out heating during the winter months.
-The regular opening of windows to allow fresh air to circulate throughout the room, especially when performing high powered tasked like rendering or ultra setting gaming, does wonders for airflow.
+Don’t lean anything against it and avoid placing it too close to any walls.
+If possible, make sure the room itself remains relatively cool by using AC or not maxing out heating during the winter months.
+Open your windows regularly to allow fresh air to circulate throughout the room, especially when performing high powered tasked like rendering or ultra setting gaming, does wonders for airflow.

 If the room is prone to dust or is notably small and stuffy, then moving the PC to a different location may well worth be considering to help airflow.

 If the above is a tad too hands-on for you, then lowering the CPU settings in Windows, particularly the maximum processor state can help lower CPU temperatures.

 - Right-click on the Windows start menu, and choose ”Control Panel.”

 - Go to ”Hardware and Sound, ”Power Options,” then ”Edit Plan Settings.”

 - In the ”Power Options” window that appears, scroll down to ”Processor power management” and click on the plus sign to expand the menu.

 - Expand the ”Maximum processor state” then lower the ”Settings” percentage to 80%, then hit ‘’Apply’’.
 If you’re using a laptop, you’ll see percentages for both ”Plugged In” and ”On Battery.”
 Change the settings for both as required.